← Back to Blog

 Method 7: Respond to Every Review (It Encourages More)

 This is one of the most overlooked strategies.
-When potential reviewers see that you respond to every review, positive and negative, they are significantly more likely to leave their own.
-It signals that you actually read and value the feedback.
+When potential reviewers see that you respond to every review, positive and negative, they can tell the feedback is actually read.
+That makes the request feel less like a favor and more like a conversation.

 Method 8: Social Media Review Reminders